Perineum Stimulation: The Underrated Pleasure Point

 Lube also means you can play for longer without irritating or rubbing at the skin.

-On top of this, sex toys can add an extra depth: providing vibrations that a couple of our volunteers found really pleasurable, as long as they weren’t too powerful.
+On top of this, sex toys like Tenuto (the world’s first smart, wearable vibrator for men) can add an extra depth: providing vibrations that a couple of our volunteers found really pleasurable.
 One of them explained:

 “We have a vibrator which feels great.
 A special mention though, to our metal butt plug – with that in and me face down, pressure on the perineum with the vibrator makes the plug vibrate on my prostate, and it’s got some serious heft.
 It’s very intense.”